 RULE 9013-3 CERTIFICATE OF SERVICE – MOTIONS

-Any certificate of service filed in this Court must list the names and addresses of all parties served.
+Any certificate of service filed in this Court must be filed within three (3) business days of the related filing, and the certificate of service must list the names and addresses of all parties served.
 The certificate of service shall clearly state the method by which each party is served.
 If different parties are served by different methods (i.e., mail rather than CM/ECF), the certificate shall clearly designate the addresses or email addresses used for those methods.

 RULE 9019-1 SETTLEMENTS